-The first thing for me to say is that unlike our investigator, I don't think that the checks Moneybarn carried out did go far enough.
+The first thing for me to say is that I don't think that the checks Moneybarn carried out did go far enough.
 I don't think it was reasonable to rely on an estimate of Mr C's living costs given there was some adverse information on his credit file.